ziminl/AI-Trading-Bot/README.md

 ### Exit Criteria

-**Take-Profit and Stop-Loss**: Uses volatility-adjusted metrics based on the Average True Range (ATR) for adaptive risk management
+- **Take-Profit and Stop-Loss**: Uses volatility-adjusted metrics based on the Average True Range (ATR) for adaptive risk management
-**Trailing Stops**: Implements trailing stop percentage of 1% that adjust according to price movements and volatility
+- **Trailing Stops**: Implements trailing stop percentage of 1% that adjust saccording to price movements and volatility

 ### Risk Management